janosh/pymatgen-2-paper/paper/main.typ

 Defect modeling is a rapidly growing field, driven by advances in computational power and methods that make these calculations tractable, along with the critical importance of defect species to diverse materials technologies, such as transistors, solar cells, transparent conducting materials, batteries, qubits and more.
 Defect simulation can be a long and complex process, however, requiring many different tasks, including structure manipulations, symmetry analyses, input file generation and output parsing for electronic structure codes, lightweight metadata and serialization for reproducibility, and interfaces with databases such as the Materials Project for phase diagram analysis.
 Moreover, many of these tasks have specific requirements for the specialized case of defects, such as efficient and appropriate supercell generation (to balance computational cost and accuracy), determination of defect point symmetries, configurational degeneracies and site multiplicities in symmetry-breaking supercells, efficient algorithms for large and complex structure analyses, calculation parameter consistency checks, targeted distortions for structure-searching, smart algorithms for sub-phase diagrams and more.
-\ \

 Several open-source toolkits have now been developed which make use of core functionalities in #pmg to implement stages of the defect modeling workflow, including `doped` @kavanagh_doped_2024 (@fig:dependent-usage-of-pmg), `pydefect` @kumagai_insights_2021, `PyCDT` @broberg_pycdt_2018, `pymatgen-analysis-defects` @shen_pymatgen-analysis-defects_2024, `ShakeNBreak` @mosquera-lois_shakenbreak_2022, `AiiDA-defects` @muy_aiida-defects_2023 and `pydecs` @ogawa_extended_2022.
 These toolkits are seeing widespread usage in the defects community, helping to accelerate research in this technologically crucial area, along with reducing human errors and lowering the barrier to entry for new researchers.
 Here, the wide functionality, along with a flexible and modular code structure, has been a key enabler of these downstream developments, allowing the tailoring of #pmg functions to specialized use cases.
-One promising aspect of these developments, is that they have greatly reduced the burden for data sharing and reproducibility in defect simulations – a particularly challenging task given the many steps involved @squiresGuidelinesRobustReproducible2025.
+One promising aspect of these developments, is that they have greatly reduced the burden for data sharing and reproducibility in defect simulations---a particularly challenging task given the many steps involved @squiresGuidelinesRobustReproducible2025.
-Through the object-oriented architecture and efficient serialization tools provided by #pmg and its `monty` dependency, the human effort to collate and export complete metadata and calculation provenance is significantly diminished.
+Through the object-oriented architecture and efficient serialization tools provided by #pmg and its `monty` dependency for (de)serialization, the human effort to collate and export complete metadata and calculation provenance is significantly diminished.
 It is hoped that these developments will establish clear community standards and expectations for reproducibility, strengthening the quality and impact of defect modeling research while ensuring robust foundations for future database and machine learning efforts in this area @squiresGuidelinesRobustReproducible2025.

 // + (If we want a figure here, could make a diagram showing the workflow: Pull materials from MP -> Oxi-state Guess w/PMG -> Vacancy generation w/`doped` (via PMG etc) -> Electrostatic analysis with PMG (Ewald tools) -> VASP DFT I/O w/PMG -> Energetic & Structural (w/`doped` & PMG) analysis; from 10.1088/2515-7655/ade916, as example).

-=== Data-driven Heuristic Assessment and Machine Learning *@ Janine*
+=== Data-Driven Heuristic Assessment and Machine Learning *@ Janine*

 #pmg is a powerful toolkit that enables large-scale data analysis and machine learning studies in materials science.
-These are typical tasks required when finding new design principles for certain materials properties or when developing feature-based machine learning models for specific materials properties.
-The latter are frequently developed nowadays also in the context of Materials Acceleration Platforms or self-driving labs.@stier_materials_2024
+These are typical tasks required when finding new design principles for certain materials properties or when developing feature-based machine learning models.
+The latter is frequently a core component in Materials Acceleration Platforms or self-driving labs.@stier_materials_2024
-Through #pmg's direct interfaces to materials databases (Materials Project API or OPTIMADE API), researchers can easily retrieve extensive datasets, including machine learning targets, which serve as the foundation for data-driven assessments of design principles and heuristics and the development of machine learning models.
-When working with other crystal structure sources such as the CSD, ICSD or MAGNDATA, #pmg’s ability to read (magnetic) Crystallographic Information Files (CIFs) facilitates the creation of large, structured datasets. #pmg allows simplified filtering by composition or crystal symmetry, depending on requirements.
+Through #pmg's direct interfaces to material databases (Materials Project API or OPTIMADE API @andersen2021optimade), researchers can easily retrieve extensive datasets, including machine learning targets, which serve as the foundation for data-driven assessments of design principles and heuristics and the development of machine learning models.
+When working with other crystal structure sources such as the Cambridge Structural Database @groom2016cambridge, Inorganic Crystal Structure Database @zagorac2019recent or MAGNDATA @gallego2016magndata, #pmg’s ability to read (magnetic) Crystallographic Information Files (CIFs) facilitates the creation of large, structured datasets. #pmg allows simplified filtering by composition or crystal symmetry, depending on requirements.
 Additionally, many post-processing features exist in pymatgen as well, enabling simpler generation of targets.

 Chemical heuristics have been frequently used to inspire design principles or features in machine learning models.
 Many of them—such as those related to stability, synthesizability, defect energetics, and magnetism—rely on accurate determinations of oxidation states and coordination environments, which can both be assessed within #pmg.@george_limited_2020 @ueltzen_can_2025 #pmg implements several heuristics to determine oxidation states (e.g., based on bond valence sums or simple composition-based guessing methods) and to determine coordination environments (e.g., based on minimum distances or Hoppe's effective coordination numbers)@pan_benchmarking_2021, @waroquiers_chemenv_2020.
 Additionally, #pmg is deeply integrated within matminer, a library that streamlines the generation of popular features for machine learning workflows, further supporting the derivation and validation of heuristics.
 Here, #pmg formats are directly used as an input for creating machine-learning features.
 In summary, #pmg provides a framework for materials data handling, feature extraction, and heuristic development, making it an essential tool for modern, data-driven materials informatics.